-Knowledge and understanding (K) On successful completion of the programme, students will be able to demonstrate knowledge and understanding of: К1 a broad base of the core facts, concepts, and terminology across the biosciences together with a detailed and critical knowledge (including of the most recent advances) of selected areas relevant to biochemistry.
-K2 the fundamental principles of biochemistry, including the structure, function, and regulation of key biomolecules-proteins, nucleic acids, lipids, and carbohydrates-and the chemical and physical properties that govern their behaviour in biological systems.

-К3 how key biochemical processes such as metabolism, enzyme kinetics, and molecular signalling maintain cellular and organismal function. К4 the diversity of life on earth, including the major phyla and their evolutionary relationships, and how evolutionary concepts can inform diverse applications ranging from the conservation of biodiversity to medical research and public health.
+Knowledge and understanding (K) On successful completion of the programme, students will be able to demonstrate knowledge and understanding of: K1 a broad base of the core facts, concepts, and terminology across the biosciences together with a detailed and critical knowledge (including of the most recent advances) of selected areas relevant to biomedical science.
+K2 the fundamental principles of biomedical science that underpin normal function and pathological conditions in human health and disease, including, but not limited to, human anatomy, physiology, neuroscience, development and their molecular and cellular mechanisms. К3 how key biological processes, such as homeostasis, immunity, and pathogenesis, influence the emergence, progression, and treatment of diseases.
+K4 the diversity of life on earth, including the major phyla and their evolutionary relationships, and how evolutionary concepts can inform diverse applications ranging from the conservation of biodiversity to medical research and public health.
 K5 the nature of scientific knowledge and its development in the light of new evidence and ongoing research.
 K6 how to design and conduct research studies to investigate biological questions by formulating hypotheses, selecting appropriate methodologies, and planning statistical analysis, whilst considering any ethical implications.
-When co Graduate d other attributes (S) nsidering the skills and attributes developed in this programme, please refer to the Sheffield e attributes (SGAs).
-SGAs can be found here essful completion of the programme, students will be able to: S1 collaborate effectively in teams to solve societal problems and address research questions, demonstrating leadership and the ability to work with colleagues from diverse scientific backgrounds.
+When and other attributes (S) considering the skills and attributes developed in this programme, please refer to the Sheffield attended attributes (SGAs).
+SGAs can be found here On suc cessful completion of the programme, students will be able to: S1 collaborate effectively in teams to solve societal problems and address research questions, demonstrating leadership and the ability to work with colleagues from diverse scientific backgrounds.
 S2 formulate and investigate scientific questions by designing experiments, including appropriate controls and drawing on an understanding of research ethics.
-S3 competently and safely use relevant laboratory, and computational techniques, demonstrating proficiency in observation, data collection, analysis, and interpretation, and keeping accurate experimental records.
+S 3 competently and safely use relevant laboratory, and computational techniques, demonstrating proficiency in observation, data collection, analysis, and interpretation, and keeping accurate experimental records.
 S4 synthesise biological information, evaluate scientific data and critically assess research findings to understand current debates and advancements in the field.
-S5 communicate biological concepts and research findings effectively to diverse audiences, utilising effective written, oral, and visual presentation skills to convey information clearly and persuasively.
+S 5 communicate biological concepts and research findings effectively to diverse audiences, utilising effective written, oral, and visual presentation skills to convey information clearly and persuasively.
 S6 plan and manage their own work, including managing their own time and using a range of resources (including lectures, textbooks, websites and the scientific literature) appropriately.

-S 7 reflect on and articulate their own skills and interests and relate these to their career aspirations (including motivation for and interest in postgraduate study).
+reflect on and articulate their own skills and interests and relate these to their career aspirations

+(including motivation for and interest in postgraduate study).